 We could not hold this conference and offer such an unbelievably low price to participants without the support of our sponsors and partners.
 Please take the time to read about them below.
 We will be adding more as the planning progresses!

-- Please contact Reno Walsh at 888.758.8687 ext: 704 (North America only) or email@example.com.
+- Please contact email@example.com for sponsor information.
 In your email, please mention “Wine Media Conference” as we also run other conferences.

 - Please note we discourage events not included in the official agenda for a variety of reasons: they often are invite only, which is against the spirit of the WMC; if planned during the WMC they pull from our scheduled events; and they take advantage of the WMC’s gathered attendees without supporting the conference itself.
 If you have an idea for an event before, during, or after the conference, please contact us to discuss sponsorship.